ML4GW/buoy/README.md

 pip install ml4gw-buoy
 ```

+It is recommended that you install `buoy` in a virtual environment such as `conda`.

 # Usage

 Note: for now, this script can be run only on the Hanford computing cluster of the LDG.